vladc73/vladc73/README.md

 # Hello, I'm Vladimir
 <a href="[https://www.linkedin.com/in/vladimir-clifton-96810529/]"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I recently completed ZTM Academy Certification with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.